 The 12 volt coach battery supply, is maintained fully-charged by either the engine alternators (when engine operates); or by battery charger.
-The engine battery system is normally charged by the alternators only.
+The engine battery system is normally charged by the alternator only.
 The coach and engine battery systems are separated by an isolator to prevent deterioration of voltage in the event of one or the other supplies becoming defective.

 Batteries can become discharged because of coach 12 volt loads, while parked, without a 120 volt AC source.
-For overnight stops this presents no problem, with judicious use of 12 volt service, because the engine alternators will recharge the batteries rapidly during the next day's travel.
+For overnight stops this presents no problem, with judicious use of 12 volt service, because the engine alternator will recharge the batteries rapidly during the next day's travel.
 When operating from shoreline or generator power, the batteries obtain the major portion of the charge during "sleeping" time, while coach loads are low, so that the battery charger can "top off" the batteries.

 If it is planned to leave the coach parked without exterior power for two days or longer turn off the Master switch located in the entrance door area.
-This will ensure that there is minimal drain from the circuits.
+This will ensure that there is minimal drain from the circuits as well as the battery disconnect switch located in the utility compartment.